Training-Free Adversarial Robustness in Computational MRI: Introduction

 \section{Introduction}

 Magnetic resonance imaging (MRI) is an essential imaging modality in medical sciences, providing high-resolution images without ionizing radiation, and offering diverse soft-tissue contrast.
 However, its inherently long acquisition times may lead to patient discomfort and increased likelihood of motion artifacts, which degrade image quality.
-Accelerated MRI techniques obtain a reduced number of measurements below Nyquist rate and reconstruct the image by incorporating supplementary information.
-Parallel imaging, which is the most clinically used approach, leverages the inherent redundancies in the data from receiver coils ~\citep{sense}, while compressed sensing (CS) utilizes the compressibility of images through linear sparsifying transforms to achieve a regularized reconstruction ~\citep{Lustig2007,jung2009k}.
-Recently, deep learning (DL) methods have emerged as the state-of-the-art for accelerated MRI, offering superior reconstruction quality compared to traditional techniques ~\citep{Hammernikvn, Knoll2020ro, Akcakaya2022ge}.
-In particular, physics-driven DL (PD-DL) reconstruction has become popular due to their improved generalizability and performance ~\citep{Hammernikvn, aggrawal_MoDL}.
+Accelerated MRI techniques obtain a reduced number of measurements below Nyquist rate and reconstruct the image by incorporating supplementary information~\cite{akcakaya2022reconbook}.
+Parallel imaging, which is the most clinically used approach, leverages the inherent redundancies in the data from receiver coils ~\cite{sense}, while compressed sensing (CS) utilizes the compressibility of images through linear sparsifying transforms to achieve a regularized reconstruction~\cite{Lustig2007, jung2009k, Akcakaya2011kg}.
+Recently, deep learning (DL) methods have emerged as the state-of-the-art for accelerated MRI, offering superior reconstruction quality compared to traditional techniques~\cite{Hammernikvn, Knoll2020ro, akcakaya2019RAKI}.
+In particular, physics-driven DL (PD-DL) reconstruction has become popular due to their improved generalizability and performance~\cite{Hammernikvn, aggrawal_MoDL}.

-While PD-DL methods significantly outperform traditional MRI reconstruction techniques, these approaches have been shown to be vulnerable to small adversarial perturbations~\citep{goodfellow2014explaining,moosavi2016deepfool}, invisible to human observers, resulting in significant variations in the network's outputs ~\citep{antun2020instabilities}, which is undesirable in downstream clinical tasks~\citep{mehrnia2024novel}.
-Various strategies to improve the robustness of PD-DL networks have been proposed to counter adversarial attacks in MRI reconstruction~\citep{cheng2020addressing, caliva2020adversarial, jia2022robustness, raj2020improving, liang2023robust}.
-However, all these methods require retraining of the network, incurring a high computational cost, while also having a tendency to lead to additional artifacts for clean/non-attack inputs~\citep{tsipras2018robustness}.
+While PD-DL methods significantly outperform traditional MRI reconstruction techniques, these approaches have been shown to be vulnerable to small adversarial perturbations~\cite{goodfellow2014explaining,moosavi2016deepfool}, invisible to human observers, resulting in significant variations in the network's outputs ~\cite{antun2020instabilities}.
+Various strategies to improve the robustness of PD-DL networks have been proposed to counter adversarial attacks in MRI reconstruction~\cite{cheng2020addressing, caliva2020adversarial, jia2022robustness, raj2020improving, liang2023robust}.
+However, all these methods require retraining of the network, incurring a high computational cost, while also having a tendency to lead to additional artifacts for clean/non-attack inputs~\cite{tsipras2018robustness}.